 Lammas Foods & Recipes

-Celebrate in the kitchen with seasonal foods that focus on the grains and bountiful harvest of the season, such as: Barley, Berries (especially blackberries), Bread, Corn, Fresh Fruits and Vegetables, Grapes, Jam, Pies and Cobblers, and Potatoes.
+Celebrate in the kitchen with seasonal foods that focus on the grains and bountiful harvests of the season, such as Barley, Berries (especially blackberries), Bread, Corn, Fresh Fruits and Vegetables, Grapes, Jam, Pies and Cobblers, and Potatoes.
 Drinks include Ale, Beer, Cider, Mead, Whisky & Wine.

 For a simple and easy Lammas celebration, I like to start the day with berries for breakfast.
 You can include them in a smoothie, put some jam on toast, fold them into a pancake batter or just enjoy them fresh.

 Baking bread is a tradition for the First Harvest, but remember cornbread counts, too!
 A hearty lunch or dinner of cornbread and chili fits the bill nicely.

 Or, you can layout a full spread of fruits and vegetables from your garden (or the farmers market).
 The bounty of the season means that everything is available and ripe for the picking.
 For a true feast, invite your loved ones over and make it a potluck filled with their favorite seasonal foods.
 Find more recipe inspiration on the Vegan Recipe Roundup post.

 What are some of the ways you like to celebrate this time of year?
 Share with us in the comments below.